-We are pleased to announce Hubert Rhomberg, CEO of Austria-based modular tall wood construction firm, Cree.
-Mr. Rhomberg is an industry icon and TED Talk speaker who has flipped the script on the traditionally carbon-intensive construction industry.
-Noting that one square meter of concrete causes the emission of two-and-a-half metric tons of carbon dioxide, while one square meter of wood draws down one metric ton of carbon dioxide from the atmosphere, Rhomberg is recasting construction as a new ‘carbon storage technology’.
+We are pleased to announce Harald Professner of Austria-based modular tall wood construction firm, Cree, as keynote speaker at NAPHN18.
+(Mr. Professner replaces Hubert Rhomberg, also of Cree.)
+Cree has flipped the script on the traditionally carbon-intensive construction industry.
+Noting that one square meter of concrete causes the emission of two-and-a-half metric tons of carbon dioxide, while one square meter of wood draws down one metric ton of carbon dioxide from the atmosphere, Professner and Cree are recasting construction as a new ‘carbon storage technology’.

-According to Mr. Rhomberg, “The best method in the world for carbon storage is photosynthesis,” he says.
+“The best method in the world for carbon storage is photosynthesis,” according to Cree's Rhomberg.
 “You take carbon dioxide and sunlight and you make wood and oxygen.
 Then you take the wood and make buildings.
 You’re taking carbon dioxide out of the air and storing it for 100 years.”

 Come to Rhomberg’s keynote address at NAPHN18 to learn how Cree’s prefab approach works, be inspired by the deep decarbonization that buildings can achieve, and get new ideas about your own Passive House projects.